How to keep remote teams engaged

 For instance, you can have a dedicated channel for work updates and another channel just for water cooler chats.
 This is a simple way to help remote teams stay dialed in to the “office” and build a shared team culture.

 Lucidspark can spur collaboration and enhance the brainstorming process no matter where your team members are located.
-Lucidspark is an intuitive digital whiteboard that gives teams a visual workspace to collaborate and share ideas.
+Lucidspark is an intuitive, online whiteboard that gives teams a visual workspace to collaborate and share ideas.
 Collaboration can be a challenge for remote teams because so much of the brainstorming process relies on real-time feedback, reactions, and insights that build on each other.

 Lucidspark makes it easy to get everyone in the “same room.”
 Features like @mentions, chat threads, voting functionality, and activity timers give teams the flexibility and capability they need to bring the best ideas to light and take action.